DannyBoyNYC/Full-Stack-Web-Development/readme.md

 #Full Stack Web Development Diploma

 This diploma course takes the student from the basics of designing a web page to the ability to develop web applications using the technologies most in demand in the industry.
-Currently this means developing web apps using Node, ExpressJS, Angular, React and MongoDB.
+Currently this means developing web apps using Node, ExpressJS, Angular, React and MongoDB but this will change over time.
+For this reason we recommend a curriculum reevaluation every 4 semesters (2 sessions).

+The curriculum is divided into 3 phases and the contents of each phase will be presented in a manner that provides the student a wholistic view of the development process.
+This means that the content outlined below will be presented in a manner which is less linear that this outline would suggest (e.g. [HTML](#html) and [CSS](#css) will be presented concurrently).
+The class outlines reflect this.

 ## Table of Contents

 1. [Requirements](#requirements)
 1. [Schedule](#schedule)

-## Section One
+## Front End Fundamentals
 1. [HTML](#html)
 2. [CSS](#css)
 3. [The Browser](#the-browser)